gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 Assuming you are using Cloudflare, you would need those DNS records to be grey-cloud (non-proxied).
 Else they would return the wrong IP (the IP of its proxy) and would fail the certificate validaation.

 At this point requests to `www.your-domain.com` would go to Fly.io's network ... however it would not know what to do with them.
 Plus, it wouldn't have any SSL certifcate.
-You can sort out both of those issues by running `flyctl certs add www.your-domain.com`, of course providing your domain in its place.
+You can sort out both of _those_ issues by running `flyctl certs add www.your-domain.com`, of course providing your domain in its place.
 You can check on it by running `flyctl certs list`.
 Assuming your DNS records are correct, it should have been able to validate you own that custom domain and so issue a certificate for it.

+However ...

+1. You would get a WebSocket error.
+Why?
+The app needs to knoe the hostname.
+Recall that is done by setting the `PHX_HOST`.
+Make sure to update that in `fly.toml`.

+2. The sign in part would not work.
+Why?
+The app uses a GitHub OAuth app to sign in.
+It needs to know the app's hostname too.
+If it's set to use `https://your-app-name.fly.dev` that will need updating in the GitHub UI to use your custom domain instead.

-At that point you should be able to open that domain in your browser and have the response returned by your app.
+Having made those changes, run `flyctl deploy` and you should then be able to open that domain in your browser and have the response returned by your app.

+## AWS?

-Let's now try deploying Live Beats to AWS.
-First we'll need to [create an AWS account](/docs/3-aws-create-account.md).
+I'll now see if I can deploy this same Live Beats app to AWS.
+First I'll need to [create an AWS account](/docs/3-aws-create-account.md).